jwdebelius/avengers-assemble/README.md

 	* `reconstruct_fragments_single`
 	* `reconstructed_fragment_insertion`

 7. **Alpha Diversity**.
-Within sample (alpha) diversity is calculcated from multiple rarefaction.
-We look at observed features, shannon, pielou's evenness and faith's diversity.
+Within sample (alpha) diversity is calculated from multiple rarefaction.
+We look at observed features, Shannon, Pielou's evenness and faith's diversity.
 The results are summarized using the `Table1-CompareAlpha.ipynb` notebook.
 This generated Table 1.
 	* `rarefy_iteration`
 	* `alpha_iter`
 	* `alpha_table`